 Find support and recovery information relating to the Northern Queensland monsoon trough which occurred from 25 January – 14 February 2019.

-Disaster assistance has been activated for small businesses under the joint Commonwealth-State Disaster Recovery Funding Arrangements (DRFA).
+Financial assistance is available for affected small businesses under the joint Commonwealth-State Disaster Recovery Funding Arrangements (DRFA).

-Affected small businesses may be eligible for the following low interest loans:
+You may be eligible for the following low interest DRFA recovery loans:

 - disaster assistance loans of up to $250,000